smhanov/syzgydb/README.md

     "vector": [0.1, 0.2, 0.3, ..., 0.5], // Optional: Provide a vector for similarity search
-    "text": "example text",              // Optional: Provide text to generate vector for search "k": 5,                              // Optional: Number of nearest neighbors to return "radius": 0.5,                       // Optional: Radius for range search "limit": 10,                         // Optional: Maximum number of records to return "offset": 0,                         // Optional: Number of records to skip for pagination "precision": "exact"                 // Optional: Set to "exact" for exhaustive search }
+    "text": "example text",              // Optional: Provide text to generate vector for search "k": 5,                              // Optional: Number of nearest neighbors to return "radius": 0,                       // Optional: Radius for range search "limit": 0,                         // Optional: Maximum number of records to return "offset": 0,                         // Optional: Number of records to skip for pagination "precision": ""                 // Optional: Set to "exact" for exhaustive search }
   ```